Noah's Ark And Other Historical Allegories

 Glacial Lakes

-Whatever the sources of these myths, their enduring place in our mythologies is a testament to the destructive power of water and its ability to destroy our families, homes and way of life.
+Whatever the sources of these stories, their enduring place in our mythologies is a testament to the destructive power of water and its ability to destroy our families, homes and way of life.
 In this website you will find advice on preparing for the more common flood events that affect the UK each year and simple steps you can take to protect yourself and your property.

 Useful Links